 First off, if you’re a business owner, you can deduct 50% of your meal expenses if they’re business-related.
 That means you gotta be there (or one of your employees) and there’s gotta be a good reason for the meal.
 Like, you’re meeting with a client, or you’re trying to get a new contract, or you’re actually doing work during the meal, that kind of thing.

 Now, the cost of the meal has to be reasonable, too.
-If you're taking somebody out for dinner at a fancy steakhouse and dropping a grand, the IRS may want to peek at something like that to make sure it's kosher.
-But if it's a reasonable amount, you're good to go.
+If you’re taking somebody out for dinner at a fancy steakhouse and dropping a grand, the IRS may want to peek at something like that to make sure it’s kosher.
+But if it’s reasonable, you’re good to go.

 Here’s the thing, though: you can’t just claim meals willy-nilly.
 You need to keep records of what you spent, who you were with, and why you were there.
 And that means keeping receipts.
 But don’t worry, you don’t have to keep every single crumpled-up piece of paper in your wallet.
 Take a pic of your receipt.
 There are apps and software out there that make it easy to upload the pic, provide context and keep everything organized (www.hubdoc.com and www.dext.com do this).

 Now, the old 2022 ‘deduct 100% at restaurants’ thing is no longer happening.
 There are, however, some situations where you can deduct 100% of your meal expenses.
 Like if you’re traveling for work and the meal is included in your travel expenses, or if you’re hosting a company party or a fundraising event.